First-Generation Graduate Students

 Who Is a First-Generation Graduate Student?

-A first-generation graduate student is someone who is the first in their immediate family to:
+A first-generation graduate student is someone who is the first in their immediate family (parents, guardians, or primary caregivers) to:

-• Reducing stigma and elevating strengths through academic, professional, and community-based programs that highlight the diverse experiences and assets of first-generation graduate students.
+- Highlighting the contributions and elevating the strengths of first-generation graduate students through academic, professional, and community-based programs that highlight the diverse experiences and assets of first-generation graduate students.

 Connect